hmrc/tracking-consent-frontend/README.md

 sbt run
 ```

-## Running all Scala and Javascript unit tests together
+## Running all Scala and Javascript unit and integration tests together

 ```
-sbt test
+sbt test it:test
 ```

 ## Running UI acceptance tests